zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 Tests are detected by the presence of a ``testcase.yaml`` or a ``sample.yaml`` files in the application's project directory.
-This test application configuration file may contain one or more entries in the tests section each identifying a test scenario.
+This test application configuration file may contain one or more entries in the ``tests:`` section each identifying a Test Scenario.

 .. _twister_test_project_diagram:

 .. figure:: figures/twister_test_project.svg
-   :alt: Twister and a Test applications' project.
+   :alt: Twister and a Test application project.
    :figclass: align-center

-   Twister and a Test applications' project.
+   Twister and a Test application project.

 Test application configurations are written using the YAML syntax and share the same structure as samples.

-A test scenario is a set of conditions or variables, defined in test scenario entry, under which a set of test suites will be executed.
-Can be used interchangeably with test scenario entry.
+A Test Scenario is a set of conditions and variables defined in a Test Scenario entry, under which a set of Test Suites will be built and executed.

-A test suite is a collection of test cases that are intended to be used to test a software program to ensure it meets certain requirements.
-The test cases in a test suite are often related or meant to be executed together.
+A Test Suite is a collection of Test Cases which are intended to be used to test a software program to ensure it meets certain requirements.
+The Test Cases in a Test Suite are either related or meant to be executed together.

-The name of each test scenario needs to be unique in the context of the overall test application and has to follow basic rules:
+The name of each Test Scenario needs to be unique in the context of the overall test application and has to follow basic rules:

 #.
-The format of the test scenario identifier shall be a string without any spaces or
+The format of the Test Scenario identifier shall be a string without any spaces or
-   special characters (allowed characters: alphanumeric and [\_=]) consisting of multiple sections delimited with a dot (.).
+   special characters (allowed characters: alphanumeric and [\_=]) consisting of multiple sections delimited with a dot (``.``).

 #.
-Each test scenario identifier shall start with a section followed by a
+Each Test Scenario identifier shall start with a section name followed by a
-   subsection separated by a dot.
+   subsection names delimited with a dot (``.``).
 For example, a test scenario that covers semaphores in the kernel shall start with ``kernel.semaphore``.

 #.
-All test scenario identifiers within a ``testcase.yaml`` file need to be unique.
-For
+All Test Scenario identifiers within a ``testcase.yaml`` file need to be unique.
-   example a ``testcase.yaml`` file covering semaphores in the kernel can have:
+   For example a ``testcase.yaml`` file covering semaphores in the kernel can have:

    * ``kernel.semaphore``: For general semaphore tests
    * ``kernel.semaphore.stress``: Stress testing semaphores in the kernel.

 #.
+The full canonical name of a Test Suite is:
+   ``<Test Application Project path>/<Test Scenario identifier>``

-Depending on the nature of the test, an identifier can consist of at least
+#.
+Depending on the Test Suite implementation, its Test Case identifiers consist
-   two sections:

-   * Ztest tests: The individual test cases in the ztest testsuite will be concatenated by dot (``.``) to the identifier in the ``testcase.yaml`` file generating unique identifiers for every test case in the suite.

-   * Standalone tests and samples: This type of test should at least have 3 sections concatnated by dot (``.``) in the test scenario identifier in the ``testcase.yaml`` (or ``sample.yaml``) file.
-     The last section of the name shall signify the test case itself.
+   of **at least three sections** delimited with a dot (``.``):

+   * **Ztest tests**:
+     a Test Scenario identifier from the corresponding ``testcase.yaml`` file, a Ztest suite name, and a Ztest test name:
+     ``<Test Scenario identifier>.<Ztest suite name>.<Ztest test name>``

+   * **Standalone tests and samples**: a Test Scenario identifier from the corresponding ``testcase.yaml`` (or ``sample.yaml``) file where the last section signifies the standalone Test Case name, for example: ``debug.coredump.logging_backend``.

 The following is an example test configuration with a few options that are